 - a five-hectare site next to the Hills M2 Motorway (Sydney) where we improved the local creek’s water quality and planted thousands of trees.
 Another piece of public art was commissioned, called Kinetica, and this represents native flora.

-In Queensland, we’re planting more than 128,000 koala habitat trees to enhance over 146 hectares of koala habitat across Brisbane, including along the Gateway and Logan motorways.
+In Queensland, we’ve been planting more than 128,000 koala habitat trees to enhance over 146 hectares of koala habitat across Brisbane, including along the Gateway and Logan motorways.

 The mining, manufacture and supply of materials used in construction, such as concrete and steel, impacts both the environment and communities living near our project works.
 Sourcing sustainable materials and methodologies can create benefits such as reducing the use of non-renewable resources and lowering emissions.